 The Business Plan

 The next step is to work out if your business is economically viable.
 What would your costs be, and what would you charge?
 When performing some initial costing, don’t forget the hidden expenses that can quickly add up.
-These include tax, transport, equipment, insurance and other similar expenses.
+These include tax, transport, equipment, insurance and other similar costs.

 Then you should look at the range of market rates for similar services or products.
 Are you going to be able to be competitive while still earning a decent living?
 At this stage, it may be tempting to reduce the amount you have allocated to pay for your time to become more competitive, but resist this urge.

 Taking the Plunge

-A large part of being self-employed is self-confidence, and it is important to expect to be paid a reasonable amount for your time and expertise.
+A large part of being self-employed is self-confidence, and it is essential to expect to be paid a reasonable amount for your time and expertise.
 After all, becoming a freelancer is something of a risk: it involves accepting a certain amount of instability for the chance to realise your full potential and be your own boss.
 So take a deep breath, have faith in your abilities, and go forth and conquer.